Inverse Extended Kalman Filter -- Part I: Fundamentals: Inverse KF with unknown input

 followed by the update procedure \eqref{eqn: inverse kfwithoutdf gain}-\eqref{eqn: inverse kfwithoutdf covariance update} with $\mathbf{G}$ and $\doublehat{x}_{k+1}$ replaced by $\overline{\mathbf{G}}$ and $\hat{\mathbf{z}}_{k+1}$, respectively.

-Since the observation $\mathbf{y}_{k}$ explicitly depends on the unknown input $\mathbf{u}_{k}$ for a system with DF, I-KF-with-DF and I-EKF-with-DF require perfect knowledge of the current input $\mathbf{u}_{k}$ as a known exogenous input to obtain their state and input estimates, which is not the case in I-KF-without-DF and I-EKF-without-DF.
+\begin{remark} Since the observation $\mathbf{y}_{k}$ explicitly depends on the unknown input $\mathbf{u}_{k}$ for a system with DF, I-KF-with-DF and I-EKF-with-DF require perfect knowledge of the current input $\mathbf{u}_{k}$ as a known exogenous input to obtain their state and input estimates, which is not the case in I-KF-without-DF and I-EKF-without-DF. \end{remark} \begin{remark} Note that the I-KFs with unknown inputs for linear system models are not special cases of I-EKFs with unknown inputs for non-linear system models.
+In I-KF-with-unknown-inputs, the adversary employs a forward KF which provides unbiased minimum variance estimates of the state and the unknown inputs\cite{gillijns2007unknownkf,gillijns2007kfb}.
+On the other hand, in I-EKF-with-unknown-inputs, the forward filter's state and unknown inputs estimates are computed based on a weighted least squared error criterion\cite{pan2010applying,yang2007adaptive}.
+The different forward filters employed by the adversary results in different inverse filters for the defender to estimate the adversary's state estimate. \end{remark} \begin{remark} As mentioned in Remark~\ref{remark:computation complexity}, the I-KFs with unknown inputs are also derived from standard KF recursions and have similar computational complexity.
+However, I-KF-without-DF is not formulated using an augmented state and hence, is computationally less complex than I-KF-with-DF. \end{remark}